 Beginning around age three, pretend and make-believe start to get really fun!
 A three-year-old’s imagination can run wild and allow them to act out many far-fetched (and entertaining) scenarios.
 Dressing up as real people, like doctors, firefighters, construction workers, and astronauts, as well as make-believe characters like fairies, superheroes, princes, and princesses, helps them develop these awesome imaginations.
 My 3-year-old son’s favorite dress-up outfits are currently a firefighter, doctor, and construction worker…oh, and Super Otis!

 10. Picture Books

 No gift list is ever complete without books, no matter what the age!
 Most 3-year-olds will be ready to handle paper-paged picture books without tearing them.
-3-year-olds also have an attention span long enough to listen to longer stories.
-This opens up a whole new world of stories available to explore!
+(If yours isn’t quite ready, check out my top recommendations for board books.)
+3-year-olds also have an attention span long enough to begin listening to longer stories.
+This opens up a whole new world of books available to explore!

 There are SO many wonderful books out there!
 Here’s a list of some of my family’s favorite picture books.
 Click on any of the links to see them on Amazon.